 - 1/2 cup olive oil can substitute with grapeseed or avocado oil

 - Places sliced tomatoes in a colander.
 Sprinkle with coarse salt and let sit.

 Make the Dough:

 - If coconut oil is not solid, put in the fridge to solidify.
 Put a cup of water with ice cubes in the freezer.

-- Add flour, sugar, and salt to mixing bowl.
-Whisk.
+- Add flour, sugar, and salt to the food processor.
+Pulse

-- Add solid coconut oil and whisk, until there's pea-sized pieces of coconut oil.
+- Add solid coconut oil and pulse until there are pea-sized pieces of coconut oil.

-- Add ice water 2 Tablespoons at a time until dough-like consistency (it took me between 8-10 Tablespoons).
+- Add ice water 1 Tablespoons at a time until dough-like consistency (it took me about 5 Tablespoons).

-- Remove dough from fridge and place on lightly floured countertop.
-Knead dough 3-4 times max!
+- Remove dough from fridge and place on a lightly floured countertop.
+Knead the dough a few times.
 Using a rolling pin, roll out into 1/8" thick, 8-10" diameter circle.
 Transfer to lined baking sheet.

-- Add basil, parsley, and walnuts to a food processor.
+- Add basil, parsley, and pine nuts to a food processor.
 Pulse until coarsely chopped (about 8 times).

 - Add nutritional yeast and garlic cloves.
 Blend on low.

 - With the food processor running, slowly pour olive oil to emulsify until well blended.
 Stop the food processor and season with salt and pepper.